- The ROI of B2B Mascots: What the Data Says

 And we’re just like—please, don’t do this.

 Now that we’re on the topic of timing, let’s talk about newer brands for a second.
-Honestly, for them, it might actually be smart to hold off for a bit.
+Build it into your DNA early, but be careful.
 The thing with mascots is they need to be completely in sync with the brand’s identity, values, and vision.

 It’s got to showcase what the brand is all about, no question.